-In order to be eligible for retirement benefits, you are required to produce proof of your age.
-The following is a list of the documents that may serve as proof of your age.
+In order to be eligible for any benefit from this Fund, you are required to produce proof of your age and identification.
+The following is a list of the documents that may serve as proof.
 Some of these documents are better proof than others.
 The list is arranged starting with the best type of proof, and going down to the less desirable types of documents.
 You are required to furnish the best type of proof that is available.

 You do not have to furnish the original of any of these documents; you may submit a photocopy.